TheMonk2121/ai-dev-tasks/PRD-B-1046-AWS-Bedrock-RAGChecker-Integration.md

 - **Mitigation 1**: Automatic fallback to local LLM with seamless switching
 - **Mitigation 2**: Real-time cost monitoring with budget alerts and limits
 - **Mitigation 3**: Version pinning and evaluation quality validation
-- **Mitigation 4**: Graceful degradation to local LLM for offline development
+- **Mitigation 4**: Graceful degradation to local LLM for offline developmen
 - **Mitigation 5**: Environment-based credential management and IAM best practices

 ### What are the unknowns?